safespring-community/utilities/okd/README.md

 * `oc get nodes` (Workers should appear, first as NotReady, then become ready after a while)

 PS: Be patient.
 It takes up to an hour for OKD to assemble itself.
 But if there are no changes in cluster operator status for ca. 15 minutes, the installation might have stalled.

+### Worker sets

+Sets of worker nodes are now maintained as a terraform map which initially is injecteted to the terraform config (`cluster.tf`) via the default `settings.yml`.
+Each set needs specificatione of setname (only used internaly in terraform) count, prefix and flavor.
+Please see comments in the generated default `settings.yml` for details.

 ---
 **NOTE**